FantacyRTSOnline/Game/dev-setup.md

 ./scripts/run-game.ps1
 ```

-Currently, development is done on windows first.
-The game will support linux second and mac third.
-But all build tooling is around windows until further notice.
+Currently, development is done on windows and supports windows natively.
+Linux and Mac support *might* come but it is not a high priority at the moment.